Pawel024/brain-builder-2025/README.md

 ## Contact us

 Do you have a question, suggestion or want to report a bug?
-Send us an email at [info@brain-builder.app](mailto:info@brain-builder.app) and we'll be happy to take a look!
+Send either of us an email and we'll be happy to take a look!

 ## Resources Used